On this page you can find the internship projects currently available.

 Group website

-General topic: Action and Perception
+General topic: Action and Cognition

-Methodology: Behavioural and neuroimaging
+Methodology: Behavioural and neuroimaging (fMRI, MEG) methods

 Project description:

-- We investigate how we use vision and touch to perceive objects and guide actions
+• We investigate how we use vision and touch to perceive objects and guide actions

-- We examine the role of human brain areas in anticipating the sensory consequences of our actions.
+• We examine the role of human brain areas in anticipating the sensory consequences of our actions.

 Open positions: 2